MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 dotnet add package Azure.ResourceManager dotnet add package Azure.ResourceManager.PostgreSql
 ```
+If you are having any issues related to initial setup for donet follow this guide, [Link](https://learn.microsoft.com/en-us/dotnet/core/install/windows)
+Once you install these packages there will be entry of them in the .csproj file, do verify that before executing the build and run command.
+[Learn more about .csproj file](https://learn.microsoft.com/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-project-file)

 ## Create the Server

 Create a `CreateServer.cs` file and include the following code.